prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 #### 1. Personal Project Management Tool

 - This project can help you gather all your learning projects in one app.
-You can use MongoDB database for storing all project details like project name, details, url link, github repository etc...
+You can use MongoDB database for storing all project details like project name, details, url link, github repository etc.
 - Using React, create webpages where you can list all the projects.
 - Express application linked to mongoDB database can serve data to React application